jimliddle/WhyAInotes/README.md

 ### 🚀 Getting Started

-Because Why AIs Notes is a zero-dependency, single-file web application, setup is instant.
+Because WhyAI Notes is a zero-dependency, single-file web application, setup is instant.

 You can use the App directly from your browser and all state is stored on your loccal browser - nothing server-side: https://jimliddle.github.io/WhyAInotes/